glegoux/jekyll-tech-blog/src/_posts/2021-11-13-software-versioning.md

 version is expected.
 * **Fully compatible** means backward compatible and forward compatible.

-Backward compatibility is often guaranteed, but backward compatibility is not.
+Backward compatibility is often guaranteed, but forward compatibility is not.
 Compatibility depends on a context of use, if the use is not exhaustive, it should be noted that compatibility is only guaranteed for this use.
 Otherwise, implicitly, compatibility is assumed to be true for all possible contexts of use.
-For example, full compatibility is only possible in sub-context and not on the global context, otherwise the 2 versions would attach to an identical state of the software.
+For example, full compatibility is only possible in sub-context and not on the global context, otherwise the 2 versions would point to an identical state of the software.

 # How to build a software version?